 Students celebrate exceptional GCSE Results

-- 83% of students achieve a ‘strong pass’ (grades 9-5) in GCSE English and Maths.
+- 88% of students achieve a ‘strong pass’ in GCSE English and Maths.

-- 93% of students achieve a ‘standard pass’ (grades 9-4) in GCSE English and Maths.
+- 94% of students achieve a ‘standard pass’ in GCSE English and Maths.

-83% of students achieved GCSEs with grades 9-5 in English and Maths, whilst 65% achieved the English Baccalaureate.
-The average grade (points score) in the English Baccalaureate subjects was 6.6.
+At the school, 88% of students achieved GCSEs with grades 9-5 in English and Maths, whilst 74% achieved the English Baccalaureate.
+The average grade (points score) in the English Baccalaureate subjects was 6.9.

 The English Baccalaureate recognises achievement in a range of academic and challenging subjects.
 It is awarded to students who achieve grades 9-5 in English, Maths, Science, a modern foreign language and History or Geography.
-Nationally, fewer than one in five of students achieve the English Baccalaureate and the average grade in the English Baccalaureate subjects is 4.0.
+Nationally, around 17% of students achieve the English Baccalaureate and the average grade in the English Baccalaureate subjects is 4.0.

 The academic achievements at the school are part of several accolades the school has received over the past few years.

-In January 2019, for the third year running, the Government league tables confirmed that students make more progress at TIGHS than at any other school in the country, using a measure called ‘Progress 8’.
+In January 2020, for the fourth year running, the Government league tables confirmed that students make more progress at TIGHS than at any other school in the country, using a measure called ‘Progress 8’.
 ‘Progress 8’ reflects the improvement that all students make in a school, compared to their peers of similar ability across the country.

-The league tables also reported that, for the seventh successive year, TIGHS is one of the best schools in the country for achievement by students with low prior achievement at primary school and those from disadvantaged backgrounds.
+The league tables also reported that, for each of the past ten years, TIGHS is one of the best schools in the country for achievement by students with low prior achievement at primary school and those from disadvantaged backgrounds.

 In March 2014, the school was given an ‘outstanding’ rating by Ofsted inspectors, the third time in a row that the school has received the highest accolade.
 In their inspection report, Ofsted praised ‘exceptional progress’ and ‘outstanding leadership’ at the school.